wez3/python-imap-to-elasticsearch/README.md

 # Python imap to elasticsearch

-This script monitors a IMAP mailbox and writes the incoming mails to a file in JSON-format (line by line).
+Reads a IMAP mailbox and writes the e-mails in JSON-format to a file. (line by line).
 The output file can be read by filebeat, to forward the e-mails to logstash / elasticsearch.
 Adding the script to a cronjob allows to repeat this every X.